multiversx/mx-tutorial-sdk-dapp-v5/tutorial/README.md

 15. Run lint to fix errors
 16. Check if the project is running

-## VIDEO 2: Preparing the basic App structure with routing
+## Chapter 2: Preparing the basic App structure with routing

 1. Install react-router-dom
 2. Create pages folder and Home page component